 There are more than 70 local governments in the District.
-Considering the overlapping federal, state and regional jurisdictions the web of authority is potentially debilitating.
 Because hazardous materials incidents do not see political boundaries, intergovernmental understanding and coordination is critical to successfully managing the response to a hazardous materials emergency.
 The rates of growth and the sensitive environmental features of the District amplify the need to develop the ability to respond quickly and safely to any release of hazardous materials.

 Miami-Dade County is located on the most southeastern tip of the peninsula of Florida.
-It covers an area of 1,955 square miles which supports an estimated 2.4 million residents.
+It covers an area of 1,955 square miles, which supports an estimated 2.5 million residents.
 The majority of that population lives in the eastern one-third of Miami-Dade County (East of Krome Avenue).